sanjaysivaramakrishnan/command-line-arguments-to-count-word/README.md

 ### Step 6: In the command prompt give the text file as input

 ## PROGRAM:

+# program to find number of words in a text using command line arguments<br>
+# Developed by : Sanjay sivaramakrishnan M<br>
+# Regester number : 23013798<br>

 import sys<br>
 <br>
 with open(sys.argv[1],'r') as value:<br>